timokoessler/easy-waf/README.md

 app.listen(3000);
 ```
+> [!WARNING]

-> ⚠️ This software tries to defend many common attacks while keeping the rate of false positives low.
+> This software tries to defend many common attacks while keeping the rate of false positives low.
 There will always be methods to bypass this WAF.
 Therefore, using this package is not a reason to neglect security when developing an application.

 ## Features